 It seems so cliché, but there’s a reason people still buy flowers and candy for Valentine’s Day.
-It’s because most women like flowers and candy, and you can find nice options under $50.
+It’s because flowers and candy suit many tastes, and you can find nice options under $50.

 If your sweetheart doesn’t mind enjoying flowers a bit before Valentine’s Day, national flower delivery sites often run deals just before Valentine’s Day that can save you up to 50%.
 You can save money if you buy the flowers from a florist or store and deliver them yourself.

 You’ll save if you hit up the chocolate aisle of Whole Foods or a gourmet grocer or local chocolatier instead of buying online.
 Shipping costs on chocolate can be high, and if your sweetheart lives in a warm climate, you run the risk of the chocolate melting in transit.

 A word of caution on the spa certificates.
 Don’t buy one unless you know your Valentine well enough to be sure he or she will use it.
 Not everyone is comfortable going to the spa.
-Spa deals can be found year-round on your Groupon page, and they’re even more popular around Valentine’s Day.
+Spa deals can be found year-round on your city’s Groupon page, and they’re even more popular around Valentine’s Day.
 Depending on where you live, $50 might not go so far at a spa, so any discounts you can get will buy more relaxation for your sweetheart.
 (If you’re interested, we have a few more tips for how to save at spas.)

 Groupon and Living Social deals change day-to-day, but you can often find really good ones.
 Although it’s OK to buy Valentine’s Day gifts from daily deal sites, your Valentine doesn’t need to know you got a discount.
 Call the spa before you buy and ask if you can trade in the discount certificate for an actual spa gift certificate.
 The spa certificate will be much more impressive.